 Creating nature beauty with digital photography?
 Isn’t that redundant?
 Nature already IS as beautiful as it is.
 True.
-But what we’re talking about here is letting it be purposefully translated into a photograph through basic digital photography techniques.
+But what we’re talking about here, is letting it be purposefully translated into a photograph through basic digital photography techniques.
 Are you ready?
-We are, too!
+We are, too.

 Nature Beauty With Digital Photography: An Introduction

 The misconception about nature photography is that people tend to think it’s something… easy.
-Nature itself is wonderfully beautiful.
+Nature itself is wonderfully amazing.
 Hence, a click of a camera is all it takes to capture that beauty.
 On the one hand, it can be true, but on the other hand, not so much.

 The techniques you’ll use (or don’t) will make or break that shot.
 So, one of the first and foremost basic rules when it comes to digital photography (and this is going to sound like an eye-rolling “obviously”) is preparation and location scouting.

 “Preparation” is getting your gears ready, and prepping every piece of equipment you’ll need.
 Like spare batteries, lenses, chargers, a tripod, memory cards, etc. Furthermore, it also means having a list of the types of shots you plan on taking.
 This way, you won’t be like a lost duck wandering around, unsure of what to do.
 No offense. *wink

 Hence, you should check out the location beforehand.
 And by “check out”, we mean actually setting foot in the place before your shoot.
 If that won’t be possible because the location is thousands of miles away and you’ve already booked your ticket, scout the area once you arrive.
 Mark the possible vantage points where you can set your tripod on, or perch yourself atop.